Portland protesters are reporting women’s health problems from tear gas: What’s going on?

 What are they reporting?

-Totally abnormal uterine events, including multiple periods in one cycle, large blood clots and debilitating cramps.
+Totally abnormal uterine events, including multiple periods in one cycle, large blood clots, and debilitating cramps.
 One woman, a 26-year-old preschool teacher, said that if she inhaled large amounts of the gas at night, she’d have her period the next morning.
 A number of threads on the topic emerged on Twitter.
 These reports are all anecdotal, and not scientifically vetted data, but are attracting scientific attention.

 Does tear gas cause hormonal or reproductive problems?